 Overall project health

 For bigger businesses, optimal labor utilization is also an important factor in project management.
-Well experienced project managers can very well predict the labor requirements on different project sites as per the project schedule, while anticipating the usual hiccups in the construction project lifeccycle.
+Well-experienced project managers can very well predict the labor requirements on different project/construction sites as per the project schedule while anticipating the usual hiccups in the construction project life-cycle.

 But even if you don’t have decades of construction project management experience.
 You can still build your construction schedule with labor requirements attached to individual activities and then factor in contingencies in this schedule.